Custom bike riding gear manufacturing — jerseys, shorts, and cycling kit

 Sublimation is the only viable printing technology for full-custom cycling jerseys and shorts.
 Here's why:

 Cycling fabrics are polyester-based and stretchy.
 Sublimation dye bonds directly to polyester fibers at the molecular level.
-The result is a print that stretches with the fabric without cracking, fades very slowly even with repeated washing, and has no feel to it — the printed area has exactly the same texture as the unprinted fabric.
+The result is a print that stretches with the fabric without cracking, fades very slowly even with repeated washing, and has no feel to it.
+The printed area has exactly the same texture as the unprinted fabric.

 Screenprint or DTG on cycling fabrics produces prints that crack when stretched, feel heavy and stiff against the skin, and degrade rapidly with washing.